Home » Writing a Hook for Your Personal Statement for Medical School

 Plan and Have Some Examples Before Writing Your Personal Statement Hook

-If you are still having trouble writing personal statement hooks, don’t despair.
+If you are still having trouble writing your hook, don’t despair.
 It’s objectively hard to write a personal statement and harder to write a hook.

-Before you write your personal statement hook, it may be helpful to write out a few examples.
-I suggest making a list of how you want to portray yourself in your application.
-Are you a tinkerer like me?
+Before you write your hook, I suggest making a list of how you want to portray yourself in your application.
+Are you a curious person?
 Do you love to travel and want to do global medicine?
 Are you the kind of person who loves coffee shops and wants a career where you get to have meaningful conversations with patients all day?
-Remember, you don’t have to choose a specialty yet!
-You only need to speak to why you want to go to medical school.

 Now to the meat and potatoes.